Chair and Directors

 Research Interests: civil wars, gender issues in international politics, and post-conflict transitions in Latin America

-ALEXIS HENSHAW is Assistant Professor at Troy University.
+ALEXIS HENSHAW is an Assistant Professor at Troy University.
 Her research

 interests include civil wars, gender issues in international politics, and post-conflict transitions in Latin America.
 She is the author of Why